-Add a Head Tracker by clicking the Add button [+] > AR Tracking > Head Tracker in the Hierarchy panel.
+Add a Head Tracker by clicking the Add button [+], going to AR Tracking, then selecting Head Tracker in the Hierarchy panel.
 The Face Binding component is included when a Head Tracker object is added.

 Adding a Head Tracker object will add a Head object by default.
 The Head is parented under the tracker object so that it follows the head movement.